Desperate Housewife

 • Nature & Travel

-Octopuses are remarkable marine creatures known for their ability to change both the size and color of their bodies.
-Scientists attribute these animals’ incredible adaptability to their highly developed nervous…
+Octopuses are remarkable marine creatures known for their ability to change their size and color.
+Researchers say that adaptability comes from a highly developed nervous system: a centralized brain plus…

 • Nature & Travel